jpuk/rpi-128x64-oled-menusystem/README.md

 # rpi-128x64-oled-menusystem
-# Project goal: Creat a simple python 3 library for creating a menu driven interface on 128x64 OLED displays for
+# Project goal: Creat a simple python 3 library for creating menu driven interfaces on 128x64 OLED displays and the
 # the Raspberry Pi's
+# The interface can be navigated with two buttons, one to move to the next menu item and one to select the currently
+# highlighted item

 ##  See menusystem-example.py for skeleton project template for python main() ##